benshimonz/V1/README.md

 * Aggregate entities are used in a similar manner to **yellow** entities
 * Adjacent relationship types should support at least one encapsulated entity type
 * Constraints cannot be defined for aggregate entities
-* Aggregate entities can't be counted. (e.g. the entity on the right of an “… n → …“ aggregations (L1C, M1, M2, M3, LRM4 and PRM4) can't be an aggregate entity)
+* Aggregate entities can't be counted. (e.g. the entity on the right of an “… n → …“ aggregations (L1C, M1, M2, M3, M4) can't be an aggregate entity)

 Here are some examples: